The University of Alberta Professional Development Requirement includes:

 - the completion of eight hours of professional development activities inspired by the career plan.

-A professional development activity fulfills the University of Alberta Professional Development Requirement if it contributes to the acquirement of skills, knowledge or mindset and includes all of these three components:
+A professional development activity fulfills the University of Alberta Professional Development Requirement if it contributes to the acquisition of skills, knowledge or mindset and includes all of these three components:

-- formal training or active learning with an assessment component (self-assessment, reflection, quiz, write-pair-share, evidence of knowledge application)
+- comprises of formal training or active learning with an assessment component (self-assessment, reflection, quiz, write-pair-share, evidence of knowledge application)